-You may find out how many demerit points you have against your license at the local Alberta Registry Private Service Center.
-The usual cost of a driver’s abstract is approximately $20 plus service charges.
-You may take an approved defensive driving course before you reach 15 demerit points on your license which will result in 3 points being taken off your license.
+You may find out how many demerit points you have against your licence at any Alberta Registry.
+There is a fee to obtain a driver’s abstract.
+You may take an approved defensive driving course before you reach 15 demerit points on your licence which will result in 3 points being taken off your licence.
 This can only be done once every 2 years.
 Your license will be reinstated when your demerit points are down to only 7 demerit points.

-If you want more information regarding demerit points levied against your license for specific offences, contact the Driver Records in Edmonton at 780-427-8230.
-You may go through the Government Rite number at 310-0000 if you do not live in the Edmonton area.
+If you want more information regarding demerit points levied against your licence for specific offences, contact an Alberta Registry at 780-427-7013 or toll free at 310-0000 if you do not live in the Edmonton area.